Clicky

 • Skill Progression: Learning paths from beginner to advanced.
 Example: A post on “Marketing Automation Basics” explicitly leading to “Advanced Workflow Design.”

 • Implementation Cascade: Sequential steps that build on each other.
 Example: “Strategy, Planning, Execution, Optimization” where each stage requires completion of the previous.
+Understanding horizontal vs. vertical content analysis clarifies which dimension of your content this cascade applies to—and why both matter.

 • Prerequisite Foundation: Required knowledge before advancing.
 Example: “Before implementing lead scoring, you need completed buyer personas because scoring criteria depend on persona characteristics.”